A-Yakupoglu/ComplexVsRealANNProteinClassify/README.md

-## Technical Requirements
+#### Technical and Development Notes:
-The study is implemented using Python in Jupyter notebooks.
-Essential libraries include Keras, TensorFlow, pandas, and numpy, which need to be installed to replicate the study.
+The applications of the study were carried out using the Python programming language in the Jupyter Notebook environment.
+During the code development process, deep learning libraries and code repositories such as Keras and TensorFlow were utilized.
+In the debugging and compilation stages of the developed code, the generative artificial intelligence tool ChatGPT-4o (version: 2024-05-13) was used solely for technical support purposes and within the framework of limited and full scientific responsibility principles, with its accuracy verified.